PowerInventor/PowerInventor/README.md

 Hello,
-I am learning to code
+I am learning to code.
 Please do fork or branch my repos and send me pull requests.
 Thanks.